Skip to Main Content

 How local production fixers turn Iceland's otherworldly landscapes into workable film sets — navigating glaciers, volcanic terrain, extreme daylight, and some of the most demanding logistics on earth

-Iceland has spent the last two decades establishing itself as one of the most sought-after filming destinations on earth.
+Here is how this works in practice.
+Iceland has spent the last two decades setting up itself as one of the most sought-after filming destinations on earth.
 From the frozen wastelands beyond the Wall in Game of Thrones to the alien planets of Interstellar and Prometheus, its landscapes deliver visuals that no amount of CGI can replicate.
 But those same landscapes — glaciers that calve without warning, volcanic fields with no mobile signal, weather that shifts from clear skies to horizontal rain within an hour — present logistical demands unlike anywhere else.
 A film fixer in Iceland is not a luxury or an optional line item.
 They are the difference between a production that captures something extraordinary and one that burns through its budget fighting the environment.
 This guide explains what a fixer does, why Iceland specifically demands one, what the role costs, and how to find the right production partner for your shoot on this volcanic island in the North Atlantic.

 As Fixers in Iceland, we bring local expertise to international productions filming in Iceland.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.